 But I also found something really interesting.
 In some of the accounts, I saw businesses trying to use interruption marketing in their search ad campaigns.
-I had never seen that before, but it’s obvious now that there’s a lot of confusion around the difference between search versus interruption marketing.
+I had never seen that before, but it’s obvious now that there’s a lot of confusion around the difference between search marketing vs. interruption marketing.

 Even if you’ve never heard of interruption marketing, I’m sure you could take an educated guess to answer this question.
 Interruption marketing interrupts your prospects from whatever it is they are doing.
 For example, when you’re relaxing on the couch watching your favorite Seinfeld episode, and suddenly there’s a gecko talking about car insurance, then you just experienced interruption marketing.